APPRISE Performance Measurement Research

 APPRISE conducted Process and Impact Evaluations of PPL Electric Utilities’ (PPL) Universal Services Programs in 2008, 2014 and 2020.
 The Universal Service Programs provide bill payment assistance and energy efficiency services to PPL’s low-income customers.
 The 2020 evaluation included a needs assessment, interviews with program managers and staff, interviews with service delivery agencies, surveys with participating customers, and analysis of the impact of the programs on energy affordability and bill payment practices.

 UGI has Universal Services programs to help low-income customers maintain affordable energy services.
-APPRISE conducted an evaluation of these programs in 2012 and is currently conducting another comprehensive evaluation.
-The focus of the evaluation is the Customer Assistance Program (CAP), that provides reduced energy bills to improve affordability for low-income customers.
-APPRISE’s research includes an assessment of the program design; review of the program costs and implementation; participant and non-participant feedback; and analysis of the impacts of the program on bill payment, arrearages, and collections costs.
+APPRISE conducted evaluations of these programs in 2012 and 2024.
+The focus of the evaluations were UGI’s Customer Assistance Program (CAP), that provides reduced energy bills to improve affordability for low-income customers.
+APPRISE’s research included an assessment of the program design; review of the program costs and implementation; participant and nonparticipant feedback; and analysis of the impacts of the program on bill payment, arrearages, and collections costs.